The Handyguys talk home improvement and keeping a green and weed free lawn.

 Both Handyguy Brian and Handyguy Paul recommend a broadcast spreader for DIY fertilizer applications.

 So, how much should you water?
 The Handyguys, and their expert advisers, recommend about 1â€ of water per week.
 This means watering the entire inch at one time in early AM or late afternoon.
 Do not water at night as this can promote fungus.
 How do you determine you have applied 1â€ of water?
 You can use a rain gauge, a fancy timer, or you can just put out a soup can when you water and when it has an inch of water in it you are done.
-The rain gauge in the picture is only $1.99 in our store and comes with a separate sprinkler gauge.
-Just click here for the rain gauge.
 Don’t forget to factor in the water from the rain.
 A deep soak like this will help promote deep root growth.

 What is the proper height to mow for a health lawn?
 It depends on the type of grass.
 Generally speaking you want to mow at 3â€ and never cut more than a third of the blade at one time.